James Sibbald (1803 ship)

 James Sibbald was launched at Bombay in 1803.
 She was a "country ship", a British vessel that traded only east of the Cape of Good Hope (the Cape).
 A French privateer captured her in late 1804, but she quickly returned to British ownership in Bombay in a process that is currently obscure.
-She made several for the British East India Company (EIC).
+She made several voyages for the British East India Company (EIC).